RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise-fullmodelinfo.md

 • full_sequence
 • 'conventional' numbering/chain scheme,
+• non_standard_residue_map (any non-standard names that elaborate on one-letter sequence codes, e.g., 'Z[Mg]')
 • cutpoint_open_in_full_model,
 • fixed_domain (any residues that are part of input PDBs and should not move), etc.
+• disulfide pairs

-See FullModelParameterType for full list of variables.
+See FullModelParameterType for full list of variables, stored in parameter_as_res_list.

 -Note that there are is no information here on what subset of residues a specific pose contains (thats in res_list).

--The variables in here really should be 'permanent' -- parameters that won't change during a run.
+-The variables in here really should be **'permanent'** -- parameters that won't change during a run.

 - Note that integer lists are stored in two ways, for convenience: